icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

     5. Use Amdahl's Law to determine the highest overall application speedup that one could achieve assuming you accelerate the one stage that you identified above.
 You don't have to restrict yourself to this platform.
 (1 line)
-    6. Determine the critical path length (i.e. assume instructions can execute in the same cycle) of the same unrolled loop (Part 3b) in terms of compute operations.
+    6. Assuming a platform that has unlimited resources and you are free to exploit associativity for mathematical operations, draw the DFG with the lowest critical path delay for the same unrolled loop body (Part 3b) as before.
-    7. Assuming a platform that has unlimited resources and you are free to exploit associativity for mathematical operations, draw the DFG with the lowest critical path delay for the same loop body (Part 3b) as before.
+    7. Determine the critical path length (i.e. assume instructions can execute in the same cycle) of the same unrolled loop (Part 3b,f) in terms of compute operations.
     8. Assuming a platform that has 4 multipliers, 2 adders, and a shifter, report the resource capacity lower bound for the same loop body (Part 3b) as before.
 (4 lines)
 4. **Refine**